Fact Fluency in Math: Everything You Need To Know

 Fact fluency allows students to perform mathematical functions without extensive calculation or technological assistance quickly.
 This is useful for academic success and real-world scenarios and should be a foundational teaching strategy.

 Math fluency is supported by scaffolded instruction, practice, and support from educators.
-Find out more on how Math Fluency is an essential part of the foundation of math skills.
+Find out more on how Math Fluency is an essential part of the foundation of math skills and math intervention.

 Math addition and subtraction flashcards